BUS 100: BUSINESS PERSPECTIVES (S)

 BUS 310: READINGS IN BUSINESS (F, S)

 This course explores broad, multidisciplinary, generic business issues through various readings with a current events focus.
 Examples of themes that might be studied are: diversity, corporate governance, social responsibility, leadership, entrepreneurship, technology, globalization, and financial disclosure.
 A quasi-independent study, this course meets two or three times during the semester.
 Grading is on a pass/fail basis.
-Prerequisites: Other than junior standing, there are no prerequisites; the course may be taken by non-business majors as well as business majors.
+Prerequisites: Other than sophomore standing, there are no prerequisites; the course may be taken by non-business majors as well as business majors.

 BUS 400: Business Strategy (F, S)